 The main limitation of this analysis is that the ascertainment rate of COVID-19 cases and deaths, along with the proportion of cases which are admitted to hospital, may change over time, potentially affecting R estimation.
-These effects are likely driven in part by changes in the criteria for testing and hospital admission, as well as by shifting care seeking behavior during the epidemic.
+These effects are likely driven in part by changes in the criteria for testing and hospital admission, by shifting care seeking behavior during the epidemic, and by increasing vaccination coverage.
 The increased use of antigen tests through time, which have lower sensitivity than the more-commonly used PCR tests, may result in lower ascertainment rates, particularly during the second wave.
 In addition, capturing of cases confirmed on antigen detection tests may not be complete in the NMC line list data and may vary by province and over time potentially leading to biased estimates.
 Because use of antigen detection tests has been increasing through time, this could result in underestimation of current R values.
-Due to the impact of civil unrest leading to reductions in testing rates in KwaZulu-Natal and Gauteng provinces, recent trends in R estimates for these provinces, as well as nationally, should be interpreted with caution.
+Due to the impact of civil unrest leading to reductions in testing rates in KwaZulu-Natal and Gauteng provinces, trends in R estimates during July and August for these provinces, as well as nationally, should be interpreted with caution.

 Along with the ascertainment rate, the delay between symptom onset and reporting of case/admission/death may change over time, which would affect the accuracy of the adjustment for right-censoring the end of the time series.
 In addition, the relatively low numbers of deaths recorded between waves results in high levels of uncertainty and large fluctuation in R estimates based on daily deaths.
 We do not present death-based R estimates in province-level analyses due to instability of the estimates, which results from small numbers.
 Furthermore, a number of factors may have altered mortality outcomes over time, including increasing vaccination coverage, changes in quality of healthcare provided if health systems are overwhelmed, and potential differences in severity between earlier circulating viruses, the 501Y.V2 / B.1.351 ("beta") variant that dominated the second wave, and the B.1.617.2 ("delta") variant which has been prominent during the third wave.
-Combined, these factors may lead to perturbations in the time series data that are unrelated to transmission.
-Comparing R estimates from the 3 data sources may help in assessing the severity of some of these biases, as indicated by inconsistent results across analyses of the three data sources.
+Combined, these factors may help in assessing the severity of some of these biases, as indicated by inconsistent results across analyses of the three data sources.
 In addition to limitations in the ability of the available time series data to reflect underlying transmission, the serial interval distribution is estimated based on a relatively small dataset from an on-going study.